CyrusBiotechnology/additional_protocol_data/antibody/README.md

 # RosettaAntibody Database

 RosettaAntibody is a hybrid homology/_de novo_ modeling approach for predicting antibody structure.
 As such, it is highly dependent on a database for antibody CDR and Framework templates.

-The below text is true for the following git shas/branches:
-- rosetta/main: lqtza/scs_blast_updates_for_auto_db, 4db3fed871
-- rosetta/tools: lqtza/update-ab-db, a0ad97f1be
+Historically, we have retained a database of templates in the tools repository, where the original grafting script was located.
+Recently, we have moved the grafting code into C++.
+Now, I would like to move the database to additional\_protocol\_data and introduce a script that permits for the automatic update of the database (if this script should be located in another repo, please let me know).
+Changes to the C++ code are primarily to read in the updated data files since they have slightly new format.

+Below, I compare the new and old database as these are not integration tested.

 ## Database Contents